orcfax/docs/docs/orcfax-solution/roadmap.md

 Establishing a network of 100 distributed Orcfax validators will enable the decentralization of the entire network.
-By enabling the mainnet operation of our node operators, Orcfax will dramatically enhance its resilience, independence, and long-term sustainability as Cardano’s most comprehensive decentralized oracle solution.
+By enabling the mainnet operation of our node operators, Orcfax will dramatically enhance its resilience, independence, and long-term sustainability as Cardano's most comprehensive decentralized oracle solution.

 #### Decentralized protocol upgrade

 Achieving consensus quickly, yet securely, in a distributed system remains an ongoing challenge in the Web3 space.
-This is often referred to as the “blockchain trilemma” where the achievement of security, decentralization, or scalability come at the cost of another.
+This is often referred to as the "blockchain trilemma" where the achievement of security, decentralization, or scalability come at the cost of another.

 Orcfax will remain at the forefront of decentralization R&D in the Cardano space